 Securing funding and business grants for any small business or start-up is a challenging task.
-But if you’re a women in tech trying to secure funding it can be especially difficult.
+But if you’re a woman in tech trying to secure funding it can be especially difficult.

 Recent research has suggested that men are four times more likely to achieve success pitching for funding for start-ups than women.
 This may be a result of the unconscious bias that affects the tech industry and whilst this research is shocking and disappointing, there are more and more funding initiatives being launched targeted at helping to fund women in tech.